 Clumps spread slowly, become crowded after 3 or 4 years.
 Fleshy rootstocks can be difficult to separate; divide carefully, making sure each division has a shoot and roots.
 Plantings can also be increased by taking root cuttings, seeding, or transplanting self-sown seedlings.

-Bristly, oblong, 3–4-in.-long leaves form a 2-ft. wide, dense foliage clump from which rise sparsely leafed flowering stems 3–4 ft. high.
+Bristly, oblong, 3–4-in.-long leaves form a 2-ft. wide, dense foliage clump from which rise sparsely leafed flowering stems 3–4 ft. tall.
 Showy, 4-in. flowers have drooping, rosy purple rays and a central orange-brown cone that resembles a beehive.
 If faded flowers are left in place, bristly seed heads hang on into winter; seeds are favored by finches.
 Many fine varieties are available.

-Strong grower to 3–4 ft. tall, about half as wide, with deep purplish pink, orange-centered flowers up to 7 in. wide.
+Strong grower to 3–4 ft. tall, about half as wide, with deep purplish pink, orange-centered flowers up to 7 in. wide.‘Rubinstern’ (‘Ruby Star’)

-Grows 2–3 ft. high, 2 ft. wide, with carmine red rays that are held horizontally rather than drooping.
+Grows to 2–3 ft. tall and 2 ft. wide, with carmine-red rays that are held horizontally rather than drooping.